fbpx

 While alternative investments may be profitable, they also come with risks.
 A major risk is that they are often not registered by the SEC, which means they are not being regulated either.

 Another issue is that most alternative investments are illiquid and difficult to value.
-For example, let’s say you were sold an antique item or other collectible and only a few of those items were made at the time.
+For example, let’s say you were sold an antique item or other collectible, and only a few of those items were made at the time.
 It may be difficult to determine how much that collectible is actually worth, not only for the item itself, but also for its relative value to a potential buyer.

 For these reasons, alternative investments will often require high upfront minimums and be accessible only to accredited investors.
 An accredited investor is one who has an annual income of more than $200,000 or a net worth that exceeds $1 million.
 This net worth does not take into consideration the value of an investor’s residence.